Community of Practice

 The initial group of individuals invited to participate were faculty and staff recipients of NC Campus Compact community engagement awards since 2006, NC Campus Compact Engaged Faculty Scholars , and curators of and contributors to the SLCE-FDP.
 The group is currently exploring a process to expand participation.

-In fall 2018 an article co-created by COPIL members “Social Justice In Service-Learning And Community Engagement: A Conversation About Meanings, Practices, And Possibilities” was published in the book Critical Intersections In Contemporary Curriculum & Pedagogy Edited by: Laura Jewett, The University of Texas Rio Grande Valley; Freyca Calderon-Berumen, The Pennsylvania State University-Altoona; and Miryam Espinosa-Dulanto, The University of Texas Rio Grande Valley.
-(Info Age Pub)
+In fall 2018, an article co-created by COPIL members “Social Justice In Service-Learning And Community Engagement: A Conversation About Meanings, Practices, And Possibilities,” was published in the book Critical Intersections In Contemporary Curriculum & Pedagogy Edited by: Laura Jewett, The University of Texas Rio Grande Valley; Freyca Calderon-Berumen, The Pennsylvania State University-Altoona; and Miryam Espinosa-Dulanto, The University of Texas Rio Grande Valley.
+(Info Age Pub) COPIL members have also given multiple presentation on our work for state and national conferences.

 - Promoting the use of democratic processes in civic engagement programming